swcarpentry/shell-novice/06-find.md

 We've seen how to do that with pipes;
 let's look at another technique.
 As we just saw,
-`find . -name '*.txt'` gives us a list of all text files in or below the current directory.
+`find . -name '*.txt' -print` gives us a list of all text files in or below the current directory.
 How can we combine that with `wc -l` to count the lines in all those files?

 The simplest way is to put the `find` command inside `$()`:

 ~~~
-$ wc -l $(find . -name '*.txt')
+$ wc -l $(find . -name '*.txt' -print)
-70  ./data/first.txt
+70  ./data/one.txt
-420  ./data/second.txt
+420  ./data/two.txt
 30  ./notes.txt
 520  total
 $